openads-project/point_cloud_object_detection/README.md

 | `output.grid_maps.static_gain` | `double` | Linear gain applied to the published static grid map. | Must be finite and within `[0, 100]`. |

 The exported `model_manifest.yml` is the source of truth for the bundle.
 Its `frozen_contract` section defines the non-overridable model contract used by inference, and its `runtime_defaults` section provides the default values for intentionally tunable runtime behavior.
 `params.yml` is the runtime selection and override file. `prediction.model_repository` selects the exported Triton repository bundle, `prediction.model_version` optionally selects the numbered Triton version directory, and the Triton model name is inferred from `config.pbtxt` inside that repository and validated against `artifact.triton.model_name` in `model_manifest.yml`.
-Repository directory names do not need to match the Triton model name.
 `preprocessing.point_feature.value_threshold`, `postprocessing.class_score_threshold`, `postprocessing.nms.score_threshold`, `postprocessing.nms.iou_threshold`, and `postprocessing.nms.max_num_objects` can override the exported defaults at runtime.